 It will also be around this time that the photographer will be wanting to see you again for a pre-wedding consultation.
 This will be centred around timings on the day and finalising details.
 It will be a chance for you and the photographer to run through the day verbally and know exactly what each other will be doing and when.
 It is a chance to ask any last-minute questions or make late requests.
 This might sound trivial and an unnecessary burden in your last-minute preparations, but it is important for you to know exactly what to expect on the day.
 It helps to reduce stress, letting you get on with enjoying your big day.

 It might also be the time to choose the finishing touches for your wedding album.
 Depending upon whether the photographer holds a post-wedding viewing at which time the album can be finalised, or uses an online gallery from which you choose your photos for your album.
 If it’s an online gallery, the pre-wedding consultation might be the last chance to see cover material swatches or compare lustre and glossy pages, etc.

 It’s also good just to catch up again and re-familiarise.
 It will make for better wedding photos!

 This outline of the process of booking a wedding photographer is based on how I personally work.
 I believe it is fairly much the same throughout the industry.
 It is intended as a rough guide for couples setting out on the process who, in most cases probably haven’t arranged a wedding before!

 Let me know if you found it useful or if your experience was completely different.

 If you are searching for a wedding photographer in Northern Ireland, and haven’t already done so, please have a look at my Wedding Photography services.
-I have four main templates for wedding photography on the day and I am happy to provide a bespoke quote for something different.
+I have three main templates for wedding photography on the day and I am happy to provide a bespoke quote for something different.
 I also provide a range of Photo Storybooks and Wedding Albums as well as Digital Options.
 Or you can make an appointment for an initial, informal consultation here.